mwierzchowski/sun-ephemeris/README.md

 **Please note**: Since, it is assumed that location is static configuration and never changes during service lifetime, location is not part of the key.

-Each day, shortly after midnight, publish scheduler requests new ephemeris and schedules tasks that will publish events to Redis channel at the event time.
-Following events are supported:
+Each day, shortly after midnight, publish scheduler requests new day ephemeris and schedules tasks that will publish events to Redis channel at the event time.
+The same data is also available as REST endpoint for interested parties.
+Following sun ephemeris events are available:
 - dawn
 - sunrise
 - noon
 - sunset
 - dusk

-**Please note**: Events structure is described in OpenAPI specification exposed by service.
+**Please note**: Events on Redis channel and REST endpoint share the same structure.
+It is documented in endpoint OpenAPI specification.

 Since there might be more than one instance of the service (e.g. due to HA requirements), publishers try to acquire a lock and only winner publishes event.
 Following diagram presents events publishing sequence:
 ![Success Sequence](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/mwierzchowski/sun-ephemeris/master/etc/seq-success.puml)

 Sunrise-Sunset is an external endpoint that might be down at any time without a notice.
 In order to mitigate this risk, service retries calls with an exponentially growing backoff time.
 Since data is requested shortly after midnight, it should give enough time for Sunrise-Sunset site to recover before first ephemeris event (dawn) time.
 However, if outage continues, publish scheduler uses previous day ephemeris that should be accurate enough replacement.
 Following diagram presents fallback flow:
 ![Alternate Sequence](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/mwierzchowski/sun-ephemeris/master/etc/seq-alternate.puml)

-> TODO - describe configuration (e.g. localization, profile).
-Consider moving default localization to bootRun .

 Usage
 -----

-> TODO
+> TODO - describe configuration (e.g. localization, profile).

 Developer Guide
 ---------------